Redocly/redocly-cli/.changeset/heavy-swans-sin.md

 "@redocly/cli": minor
 ---

-Add return value for "push" and "push-status" commands
+feat: Added return values for the `push` and `push-status` commands.